On addition of 1-handles with chart loops to 2-dimensional braids

-For integers $m$ and $n$, let us denote by $h(m,n)$ a 1-handle $h \in P \backslash G(F_0) / P$ with a chart such that the cocore and core loop presents the pattern braid to the power $m$ and $n$ respectively.
-This presentation $h(m,n)$ is well-defined; hence we can assume that $h(m,n)$ is presented by \lq\lq simplified" chart loops on regular neighborhoods of the core loop and cocore of $h$ in $F$, which goes along the core loop and the cocore $m$ and $n$ times respectively; we will call such a 1-handle a {\it 1-handle with chart loops}, or simply a {\it 1-handle}; further, we can assume that all 1-handles are attached to a fixed 2-disk as illustrated in Figure \ref{fig1}, and there are no chart edges on the 2-disk except those belonging to the 1-handles (see Section \ref{sec3}).
+For integers $m$ and $n$, let us denote by $h(m,n)$ a 1-handle $h \in P \backslash G(F_0) / P$ with a chart such that the cocore and core loop presents the pattern braid to the power $m$ and $n$, respectively.
+This presentation $h(m,n)$ is well-defined; hence we can assume that $h(m,n)$ is presented by \lq\lq simplified" chart loops on regular neighborhoods of the core loop and cocore of $h$ in $F$, which goes along the core loop and the cocore $m$ and $n$ times, respectively; we call such a 1-handle a {\it 1-handle with chart loops}, or simply a {\it 1-handle}; further, we can assume that all 1-handles are attached to a fixed 2-disk as illustrated in Figure \ref{fig1}, and there are no chart edges on the 2-disk except those belonging to the 1-handles (see Section \ref{sec3}).